Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/e/ESMF/README.md

   * It seems that on the GPU nodes, some code is compiled that is otherwise not compiled (as it caused a problem) so there may be some support for GPU acceleration.

-    The cpeCray version does not yet build on LUMI-G.
+  * The cpeCray version does not compile on LUMI-G when the accelerator target module is loaded, so that module is unloaded when compiling for `partition/G`.

   * Later on, we added an MPI version with heavily reworked EasyBlock that can still compile the older versions.